juliayang/juliayang.github.io/index.md

 I am an **[Environmental Fellow](https://environment.harvard.edu/environmental-fellows-program)** at Harvard University funded by the Center for the Environment working within the **[Materials Intelligence Research](https://mir.g.harvard.edu/)** group since July 2022.
 In May 2022, I earned a Ph.D. in Materials Science and Engineering at U.C.
 Berkeley in the **[Ceder](https://ceder.berkeley.edu)** group.
+During the Ph.D., I was also an AI Resident with [X](https://x.company/) (formerly Google X) working on an early pipeline project.

 I am a **computational materials scientist** focused on sustainability challenges in **energy storage**.
 My research advances and applies a diverse set of computational approaches to navigate chemical space to design urgently-needed, sustainable materials for **energy and the environment**.